gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Plugin implementation classes are not visible to script plugins applied to target script
 - Plugin implementation classes are not visible to build scripts of child projects
 - Classes defined by parent scope of target are not visible to plugin

+## Story: Avoid redundant resolution / downloading of plugin dependencies that are provided by the Gradle API

+e.g. There's no point in downloading a Groovy implementation for a plugin as the Gradle API is going to impose one on the plugin.

+## Story: Build user is warned when a plugin they are using has dependencies that conflict with Gradle API

+If a plugin declares that it uses Groovy 10 but it's not going to get that, the user should be warned about this.

+### Open Issues

+- Should we just fail here? (we don't know that the conflict is fatal, things might still work)

+## Story: Build user is warned when a plugin they are using has dependencies that conflict with other classes visible to the plugin

+If a plugin declares that it uses libX@1.0 but it is forced to use libX@2.0, the user should be warned about this.

+### Open Issues

+- Should we just fail here? (we don't know that the conflict is fatal, things might still work)

+### Open Issues

+- Should we just fail here? (we don't know that the conflict is fatal, things might still work)

+# Milestone 3 - more flexible usage

 ## Story: Script plugins are able to use `plugins {}`